 Studio D are professionals in cross-cultural research, and as such attendees will be exposed to our field methods, including finding the right balance between ethics and hustle, negotiations, cross-cultural team dynamics, and problem solving, all under challenging and interesting environments.

 Our decision making process adheres to the One Body Principle that acknowledges that the success of the Expedition is rooted in an ethic of mutual care, relying on the physical and mental well being of all members of the team.

 Our primary objectives are to:

-- Systematically map the main trekking routes and one bikepacking route.
+- Systematically map the main trekking routes routes.

 - Meaningfully engage locals in the process of building out this infrastructure, with fellowships and other engagements.

-- In 2021 we will publish a Guide To The Afghan Pamir and related assets to encourage sustainable and culturally appropriate tourism to the region.
+- Once we have sufficient routes mapped, a multi-year endeavour, we will publish a Guide To The Afghan Pamir, a Trekking Map, and related assets to encourage sustainable and culturally appropriate tourism to the region.

 For this we need your help.

 Each expedition route has the capacity to take between five and ten people.
 Each team will include a Studio D vetted leader and at least one medic certified in outdoor wilderness medicine training, plus local trekking guide and cook.
 The remaining roles—cartographer, communications, documentarian, quartermaster, and hydrationist—will be assigned to attendees and can be learned in the field.
 Everyone is expected to support each other in the running of the expedition, including contributing to the cartography and other roles.
 Don't worry if you have no experience with these roles, we have detailed procedures in place, and our Team Leaders will coach you through and be there to support you every step of the way.